lykmapipo/sails-police/README.md

 - `email` : An attribute used to store user email address. `sails-police` opt to use email address but in future we will add support to custom attribute.

+- `username`: An attribute which used to store username.

 - `password` : An attribute which is used to store user password hash.